Although crepes are eaten all year round in France, it’s tradition to eat crepes on the 2nd day of February, exactly 40 days after Christmas.

 Go Winter, and come not again.

-The groundhog day tradition sound pretty similar doen’t it.
+The groundhog day tradition sounds pretty similar.

-- Jour de la marmotte =Ground hog day
+- Jour de la marmotte =Ground hog day (like the movie)

 - crepe “K-R-E-P= A thin French pancake